Opening in 2020

-This 3.25-acre property is directly adjacent to Ojos y Manos and recently came to us by way of a long-term lease with the State.
-The purpose of the new phase is to preserve this pristine woodland ecosystem and share it with the public through innovative interpretive graphics and programs.
-There will be handicap accessible paths and extensive woodland trails with numerous benches to encourage lingering in this beautiful setting with lovely distant views.
-The Piñon-Juniper Woodland is scheduled to open in 2019.
+The Piñon-Juniper Woodland is directly adjacent to Ojos y Manos: Eyes and Hands Garden, whose purpose is to preserve this pristine woodland ecosystem and share it with the public through innovative interpretive graphics and programs.
+There will be handicap accessible paths and extensive woodland trails with numerous benches to encourage lingering in this beautiful setting with lovely distant views of the Sangre de Cristo Mountains.

 - 2018 – Working with two companies to layout main ADA trails

-- 2019 – Planning and interpretive plan development continues, no heavy construction on entrance
+- 2019 – Groundbreaking, interpretive plan development continues, construction of entrance

-- 2019 – Complete first section PJW and open to public.
+- 2020 – Complete first section and open to public.

 - Allred, K.W. and R.D.
 Ivey.
 2012.
 Flora Neomexicana III: An Illustrated Identification Manual.